akRAMd9/SonaRefactor-Bot/README.md

 ##  Who Built This

-Hey — I'm Ak, a student at Toronto Metropolitan University and a self-taught systems builder.
+Hey!
+I'm Akram , a student at Toronto Metropolitan University and a self-taught systems builder.
 I'm not a 10x engineer (yet), but I build fast, learn deep, and love bringing AI into practical workflows.

-This was built as part of my learning journey toward becoming a professional AI Integration Developer — and maybe even a candidate for your team.
+This was built as part of my learning journey toward becoming a professional AI Integration Developer, and maybe even a candidate for your team.

-I'm passionate about building things that work in the real world — and this project is a small step toward a bigger vision: **making AI part of the team.**
+I'm passionate about building things that work in the real world, and this project is a small step toward a bigger vision: **making AI part of the team.**